Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Quantization

 We proceed to consider the special case that $T$ is unitary.
-Then, we have an identification of the real vector spaces $L_{\tilde{M}}$ and $L_{\Sigma_1}$ such that $\nu_{\tilde{M}}=\nu_{\Sigma_1}$ as in the proof of Proposition~\ref{prop:ipampl}.
+Then, we have an identif\/ication of the real vector spaces $L_{\tilde{M}}$ and $L_{\Sigma_1}$ such that $\nu_{\tilde{M}}=\nu_{\Sigma_1}$ as in the proof of Proposition~\ref{prop:ipampl}.
 Explicitly, we have

 Here, we have used the notation $\eta_1$ and $\eta_2$ to specify explicitly that we refer to the solutions induced on the hypersurfaces $\Sigma_1$ and $\Sigma_2$ respectively.
 The explicit expression for the evolved coherent state is an easy calculation. \end{proof}